BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: Real Experiment

 In the previous experiment, due to the limitation of the dataset, we can only evaluate BMap on Shi scheme and Multi-Sensor scheme.
 However, in the long-term real test, we gathered rich usage information from all users.
-Besides the features used in the synthetic experiments, we also collected touch-related data, e.g., trajectory, pressing time, and corresponding accelerometer reading, which makes the evaluation of BMap on Gait scheme \cite{frank2010activity} and SilentSense scheme \cite{bo2013silentsense} possible.
-To this end, we implemented Gait scheme and SilentSense scheme in our system.
-Similar to the implementation of Shi scheme and Multi-Sensor scheme, we use the recommended settings of Gait scheme and SilentSense scheme from their original papers.
-In addition, we applied k-fold cross-validation to choose the best value of the parameters in each scheme, and to conduct training and testing.
+Besides the features used in the synthetic experiments, we also collected touch-related data, e.g., trajectory, pressing time, and corresponding accelerometer reading, which makes the evaluation of BMap on Gait scheme \cite{frank2010activity}, SilentSense scheme \cite{bo2013silentsense}, and Touchalytics \cite{frank2013touchalytics} possible.
+To this end, we implemented Gait scheme, SilentSense scheme, and Touchalytics scheme in our system.
+Similar to the implementation of Shi scheme and Multi-Sensor scheme, we used the recommended settings of Gait scheme, SilentSense scheme, and Touchalytics scheme from their original papers.
+In addition, we applied k-fold cross-validation to choose the best value of the parameters in each scheme and conduct training and testing.
 The feature selection strictly follows the description of the original papers.
+Meanwhile, the decision threshold of the original scheme is set differently for each user to provide a fair comparison.